MicrosoftDocs/microsoft-365-community/Community/basic-security-set-up-for-microsoft-365.md

 **Risk:** Client Rules Forwarding Block lets you manage email auto-forwarding in your organization.
 Using client-side forwarding rules to exfiltrate data to external recipients is becoming an increasingly used vector for attackers.

 **Protection:** Exchange Online provides the ability to enable client forwarding rules and disable them.
-There are four core options:
+There are three core options:

-Remote Domains - Set **Allow automatic forwarding** to disable Role-Based Access Control (RBAC) - Use RBAC to limit the impact and create a new management role that restricts the properties **DeliverToMailboxAndForward**, **ForwardingAddress** and **ForwardingSmtpAddress**.
+* **Remote Domains** - Set 'Allow automatic forwarding' to disable
+* **Role-Based Access Control (RBAC)** - Use RBAC to limit the impact by creating a new management role that restricts forwarding and delivery
-Transport Rules - Implementing a Transport Rule can stop emails set to be Auto-Forwarded to an external address.
-These transport rules use **IF** logic.
-The rule checks if the sender is located **Inside the organization**, along with if the recipient is located **Outside the organization**, and if the message type is **Auto-Forward**, then it rejects the message.
+* **Transport Rules** - Implementing a Transport Rule can stop emails set to be Auto-Forwarded to an external address.
+These transport rules use 'IF' logic.
+The rule checks if the sender is located 'Inside the organization', along with if the recipient is located 'Outside the organization', and if the message type is 'Auto-Forward', then it rejects the message.

 **How:** Learn how to [block and control client forwarding rules](https://support.microsoft.com/office/stop-auto-forwarding-emails-in-microsoft-365-f9d693ba-5c78-47c0-b156-8e461e062aa7)